dmartimarti/STRINGDB_analyser/README.md

 ## Requirements

-This script runs in Python >3.6 and requires the following libraries: `pandas`, `requests`, `seaborn`,`numpy` and `matplotlib`.
+This script runs in Python >3.6 and requires the following libraries: `pandas`, `requests`, `seaborn`,`numpy`, `openpyxl` and `matplotlib`.

-If you are a Mac user, go to the Terminal and type:
+There are several ways to install these dependencies.
+You can either use pip

 ```bash
 pip install pandas
 ```

-If you are a Windows user, I recommed to install Anaconda as your environment manager, go to the taskbar and search for `Anaconda prompt`.
-Once there, just install the libraries as follows:
+Or my favourite way to do these things, through a conda env:

 ```bash
 pip install pandas